 Other Important Characters

-I’m not sure who exactly I want to include here but anyway let’s see how it goes.
+I find it important to include all of the important characters in this Made in Abyss review but I’m not sure who exactly I want to include here.
+Anyway, let’s see how it goes.

 Guess it all starts with Lyza, Riko’s mother.

 We don’t know too much about her.
 She went on a journey in The Abyss, she’s also a white whistle.
 We learn bits here and there, through other characters, and parts of her journal.
 But she’s quite important, in many ways.
 She’s part of what drives Riko forward, she knows Reg, and she helps them indirectly through her journal.
 And there’s also the fact that she decided to abandon her whistle, which is very surprising but there’ll be a part about whistles.